 The teaching and coaching services I offer take a few different forms:

 If you would like to arrange a workshop, please get in touch to discuss your requirements.
-I have facilitated workshops at: A1 Vox Studios, Bristol Old Vic Theatre School, CPA Studios, Alex Reed Academy, The Showreel, The Courtyard Theatre School, City Lit, and The VoiceOver Network and in Latvia for the Riga International Film Festival.
+I have facilitated workshops at: A1 Vox Studios, Bristol Old Vic Theatre School, CPA Studios, Alex Reed Academy, Staffordshire University, The Showreel, The Courtyard Theatre School, City Lit, and The VoiceOver Network and in Latvia for the Riga International Film Festival.

 VO Yoga, a voiceover workout for mind, body & soul

 VO Yoga is a voiceover workout like no other.
 We tackle the deep stuff: mindset, focus, clearing mental clutter, breaking bad habits, silencing the inner critic, and getting your mind, body and voice to work together as a team.